ssedinnn/IT-Home-Lab/Lab 06 - File Sharing and NTFS Permissions/README.md

 For this lab, **Modify** permission provides the Accounting users with the level of access they need to work with departmental files while avoiding the broader permissions provided by **Full Control**.

+### *Step 4 - Share the Folder*

+In the Windows Server 2022 VM, I right-click the **Accounting** folder and select **Properties > Sharing > Advanced Sharing**.
+I check **Share this folder** and set the share name to **Accounting**.
+I then configure the share permissions and apply the changes to make the folder accessible over the network.

+Once the folder is shared, domain users can attempt to access it from another computer on the network using its UNC path, such as `\\CA-DC-01\Accounting`.

+Share permissions control what users are allowed to do with a folder when accessing it over the network, while the NTFS permissions configured in the previous step control access to the files and folders themselves.
+When a shared folder is accessed over the network, both share and NTFS permissions must be considered when determining a user's effective access.

+For this lab, the **Accounting Users** security group will be used to control which users are authorized to modify the contents of the Accounting folder.
+This allows access to be managed through Active Directory group membership rather than assigning permissions individually to each user.

 ## **Challenges**

 ## **What I Learned**